 From index-tracking funds to benchmarked DIY portfolios, there are several options for investors who are looking for returns in the long term

 Stock index investing is an effective strategy to manage risk and gain consistent returns over the long term.

 Investors opt for this buy-and-hold strategy to mirror the performance of a specific index by purchasing several component stocks of the index, by investing in an index mutual fund, or picking an exchange-traded fund (ETF) that tracks a specific index.

-For broad exposure to the European economy, investors can turn to the Euro Stoxx 600 and Stoxx 50 stock index, or opt for individual country indices: 0'>Germany’s DAX, 0'>France’s CAC40 and the UK’s blue-chip 0'>FTSE100.
+For broad exposure to the European economy, investors can turn to the Euro Stoxx 600 and Stoxx 50 stock index, or opt for individual country indices: Germany’s DAX, France’s CAC40 or the UK’s blue-chip FTSE100.

-Further afield, Hong Kong’s 0'>Hang Seng, 0'>FTSE China A50 index and Tokyo’s Nikkei stock index offer investment opportunities for global investors who want to benefit from the region’s growth and, consequently, from its financial market, but don’t mind their volatility.
+Further afield, Hong Kong’s Hang Seng, FTSE China A50 index and Tokyo’s Nikkei stock index offer investment opportunities for global investors who want to benefit from the region’s growth, and consequently from its financial market, but don’t mind their volatility.

 There are several approaches to making money from indices that investors can choose from, depending on their risk appetite.